moosetechnology/moosetechnology.github.io/src/content/docs/users/moosequery/index.md

 ### Containment syntactic sugar

-For the most common use-cases we added some shortcut methods on `TEntityMetalevelDependency`:
+For the most common use-cases, we added some shortcut methods on `TEntityMetalevelDependency`:

 | Selector                       | Description                                                                                                    | Shortcut for                                   |
 |--------------------------------|----------------------------------------------------------------------------------------------------------------|------------------------------------------------|